 traffic_monitor/manager/monitorconfig.go:StartMonitorConfigManager().
 Listens for new configurations, and processes them.
 When a new configuration is received, a new HTTP dispatch map is created via

 traffic_monitor/datareq/datareq.go:MakeDispatchMap(), and the HTTP server is restarted with the new dispatch map.
 The Traffic Ops client is also recreated, and stored in its shared data object.
-The Ops Configuration change subscribers and Traffic Ops Client change subscribers (the Monitor Configuration poller) are also passed the new ops configuration and new Traffic Ops client.
+The Ops Configuration change subscribers and Traffic Ops Client change subscribers (the Monitor Configuration poller) are also passed the new Traffic Ops configuration and new Traffic Ops client.

 events shared data object is passed to each pipeline microthread which needs to signal events.
 Most of them do.
 Events are then logged, and visible in the UI as well as an HTTP JSON endpoint.
-Most events are caches becoming available or unavailable, but include other things such as peer availability changes.
+Most events are cache server becoming available or unavailable, but include other things such as peer availability changes.

 The State Combiner is a microthread started in

 traffic_monitor/manager/statecombiner.go:StartStateCombiner(), which listens for signals to combine states.
 It should be signaled by any pipeline which updates the local or peer availability shared data objects,

 peerStates.
 It holds the thread-safe shared data objects for local states and peer states, so no data is passed or returned, only a signal.
 When a signal is received, it combines the local and peer states optimistically.
-That is, if a cache is marked available locally or by any peer, that cache is marked available in the combined states.
-There exists a variable to combine pessimistically, which may be set at compile time (it’s unusual for a CDN to operate well with pessimistic cache availability).
+That is, if a cache server is marked available locally or by any peer, that cache server is marked available in the combined states.
+There exists a variable to combine pessimistically, which may be set at compile time (it’s unusual for a CDN to operate well with pessimistic cache server availability).
 Combined data is stored in the thread-safe shared data object

 Aggregated Stat Data

-The Stat pipeline Manager is responsible for aggregating stats from all caches, into delivery services statistics.
+The Stat pipeline Manager is responsible for aggregating stats from all cache server s, into Delivery Services statistics.
 This is done via a call to

 Aggregated Availability Data